vierja/mercadolibre.github.com/_posts/guide/for-sellers/listing/2012-05-05-list-with-variation.markdown

 **Congratulations!** You have just listed your first item with variations!
 You can access the item's VIP through the permalink attribute.

 In this example we've created one item with two variations, each one with the respective image.

 If you have questions regarding how to get your access token to list items, please refer to the [getting started](/getting-started) tutorial.
-In addition, if you wish to validate your item before listing, check out the [item validation](/validate-item) tutorial.
+In addition, if you wish to validate your item before listing, check out the [item validation](/validate-item) tutorial 12321.

 **Note:** If you get any errors trying to post your item, please refer to the [selling conditions](http://www.mercadolibre.com/jm/ml.faqs.framework.main.FaqsController?pageId=FAQ&faqId=2407&categId=COST&type=FAQ) page.